Gunajhansi2312/Gunajhansi2312/README.md

-- 👋 Hi, I’m Gunajhansi
+- 👋 Hi, I’m Guna Jhansi
-- 👀 I’m interested in data analyst porfile
+- 👀 I’m interested in Analyst porfile
 - 🌱 I’m currently learning SQL,Excel,Power BI

 - 💞️ I believe we could create something impactful by working together.
 I'm currently exploring collaboration opportunities and would love to hear your thoughts on potential projects we could undertake together."